 At Housing Assistance, we remain committed to ensuring our most vulnerable neighbors have access to the critical housing services they need during these uncertain times.
-We are still open for business and are continuing to connect people on Cape Cod and the Islands to safe, stable housing.
+We are still open for business with most staff working remotely, and we are continuing to connect people on Cape Cod and the Islands to safe, stable housing.

 Now, more than ever, our neighbors will need housing to keep them safe and to mitigate the spread of COVID-19/coronavirus.

 You can help by donating to the Workforce Housing Relief Fund which helps people in a financial crisis stay housed.
 This is a flexible fund designed to help people who do not meet the eligibility limits of state and federal programs, but due to lost wages, medical bills or other unexpected expenses, need help paying past-due rent or mortgage payments so they can stay in their homes, off the streets and out of shelter.